AckerlyXu/heima/articles/sql-database/sql-database-cloud-migrate.md

 ## Method 2: Use Transactional Replication

 When you cannot afford to remove your SQL Server database from production while the migration is occurring, you can use SQL Server transactional replication as your migration solution.
 To use this method, the source database must meet the [requirements for transactional replication](https://msdn.microsoft.com/library/mt589530.aspx) and be compatible for Azure SQL Database.
+For information about SQL replication with AlwaysOn, see [Configure Replication for Always On Availability Groups (SQL Server)](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/configure-replication-for-always-on-availability-groups-sql-server).

 To use this solution, you configure your Azure SQL Database as a subscriber to the SQL Server instance that you wish to migrate.
 The transactional replication distributor synchronizes data from the database to be synchronized (the publisher) while new transactions continue occur.